inchworms/songs_by_nancy_v2/README.md

 songs_by_nancy_v2
 =================

-Sample app showing songs by Nancy Sinatra using dynamic database content.
+Sample app showing songs by Nancy Sinatra using Sinatra and Sequel for dynamic database content.